ArashSr/addtester/README.md

    npm run build
    ```

-2. Deploy the contents of the `dist` folder to your hosting service (GitHub Pages, Cloudflare Pages, Netlify, etc.)
+2. Deploy the contents of the `dist` folder to your hosting service (Cloudflare Pages, Netlify, etc.)

 ## License